 Dry matter accumulation per plant (g) were recorded from different treatments after harvesting were presented in Table 7.
 Maximum dry matter accumulation recorded with T7-FYM 50% +VC 50% (5.16) followed by T10-NPK 25% + FYM 25% + VC 50% (5.03), T9-NPK 25% +FYM 50 % +VC 25% (4.90), and T8-NPK 50% + FYM 25% +VC 25% (4.76).

 High dry matter accumulation was recorded in treatment which were supplied with organics which include 100%FYM + 100%VC.
 This might be due to slowly and steadily release of nutrients in soil which matches the crop’s nutrient uptake pattern over time to make them available for plant absorption.
 Also effect on soil chemical processes to make unavailable forms of nutrients into available forms.
 The high dry matter accumulation obtained with organic manure treated plots might be due to more moisture conservation and additional availability of nutrients.
-These findings were in conformity with Yadav et al. (2004) and Bodamwad and Rajput (2006).
+These findings were in conformity with Yadav et al. (2004 not in reference list) and Bodamwad and Rajput (2006 not in reference list).

 Table: 7 Influence of organic and inorganic treatments on plant height(cm), Dry matter accumulation (g), and nodules count plant-1